Debut Shopify Theme in 2026: Should You Still Use It?

 - Basic product and collection presentation

 Its biggest strength was simplicity.
-You could install the theme, add products, adjust basic settings, and launch a store without needing much technical knowledge.
+You could install the theme, add products, adjust basic settings, and go live without any technical background.
+That same simplicity, however, is also its core limitation in 2026.

 Is Debut Still Relevant in 2026?